 What does the procedure involve?

-Your anaesthetist will usually use an ultrasound scanner and nerve stimulator to help guide them where to inject the anaesthetic.
+Your anaesthetist will usually use an ultrasound scanner or nerve stimulator to help guide them where to inject the anaesthetic.

 Your anaesthetist will insert the needle and when they are certain that it is in the right position they will inject anaesthetic through it.
+They will usually remove the needle.
 Sometimes your anaesthetist may insert a small tube through the needle before they remove it, leaving the tube in place so they can inject more anaesthetic.

 What complications can happen?